MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-move.md

 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 11/10/2021
+ms.date: 12/16/2021
 ---
-# Show, hide, and move columns in Power BI scorecards (preview)
+# Arrange columns and goals in Power BI scorecards (preview)

-Some organizations may use all the columns in a scorecard, but in some scenarios, you may not want all the columns.
-As a scorecard author, you decide the columns that your scorecard consumers see, and each scorecard shows only columns that are appropriate to your scenario.
-You can also re-order the columns to best optimize the scorecard for your audience.
+In some scenarios, you may want to reorder the goals in a scorecard, or make one goal a subgoal of another.
+You may also want hide a column, or put the columns in a different order.
+As a scorecard author, you can make these changes, moving goals and deciding the columns that your scorecard consumers see, and the order they're in, to optimize the scorecard for your audience.

 ## Prerequisites

 Creating goals is a Power BI Premium feature, so you need either:

-- A Power BI Pro license and access to a [Power BI Premium](../admin/service-premium-what-is.md) capacity
+- A Power BI Pro license and access to a [Power BI Premium](../admin/service-premium-what-is.md) capacity.
 - A [Power BI Premium Per User](../admin/service-premium-per-user-faq.yml) license.

 You also need: